paritytech/docs.capi.dev/docs/setup/index.md

 Let's briefly touch on the Capi usage lifecycle at a high level.

-1. In Node workspaces, we install Capi (not applicable to Deno workspaces).
+1. In Node projects, we install Capi (not applicable to Deno projects).
-2. We define our "net specs", a file which exports descriptions of what chains we're targeting.
+2. We define our "net specs", a file which exports descriptions (i.e. net specs) of what chains we're targeting.
 3. Whenever we update our net specs, we "sync."
 This updates your manifest (usually a `package.json` or `import_map.json`) with the Capi-generated dependencies.